-Sarah Pink is the Director of the Digital Ethnography Research Centre and Distinguished Professor of Design and Media Ethnography at RMIT University.
+Sarah Pink is a Distinguished Professor of Design and Media Ethnography at RMIT University and from 2016 -2017 DERC’s Director.
 Sarah’s approach brings together digital ethnography and design to engage with contemporary issues and challenges through a dialogue between applied and academic research and practice.
 She works with academic and industry research partners internationally and has collaborated across different fields including design, engineering and arts and documentary practice.
 Her core research expertise is in: digital technologies in everyday life; environmental sustainability; consumer improvisation; safety; and human experience and perception.
 Sarah is also an international leader in innovative digital, visual and sensory research and dissemination methodologies.

 Recent methodological books include Digital Ethnography: principles and practice(2016), Doing Sensory Ethnography (2015), and Doing Visual Ethnography(2013).
 Public dissemination projects include the Energy and Digital Living web site energyanddigitalliving.com (2014) and co-authored Un/Certainty iBook.
 New books for include Future Anthropologies(2017), Making Homes(2017) and Theoretical Scholarship and Applied Practice(2017).